ejgolden94/on-belay-api/README.md

 `Peewee`

 Installation:
-If you Are doing local development follow these steps.
-If you want to interact with the API, akip to the endpoints section
+If you are doing local development follow these steps.
+If you want to interact with the API, skip to the endpoints section
-- CLone this repo
+- Clone this repo
 - Start the virtual env using `source env/bin/activate`
 - install requirements with `pip3 install -r requirements.txt`
 - start the API with `python3 app.py`